tigreped/wp-assessment-test/Instructions.md

 ### The basics

 * First, fix the site.
+* After you fix the home page, click the Hello World post and fix it too
 * In the "Extra metadata" section, see if you can optimize anything in the way the data is displayed